colewebb/malia/README.md

     4. Paste this onto a new line in that file: MALIA_HOME="installation location".
 Example: MALIA_HOME="usr/bin/malia/".
     5. Close the file and restart your computer.
     6. Run the command chmod a+x setup.sh.
+    7. Run setup.sh.
+    8. Follow the prompts.
+(If you're insecure with something, don't take my word for it.
+Read setup.sh yourself.
     7. Enjoy!